AUSTRALIAN MADE

 What are the personality traits of a Golden Retriever?

-Golden Retrievers are slower to mature than some other dog breeds - we saw at the beginning of this article that their mental maturity can take up to three years!
+These dogs have friendly and sociable personality traits, which make them fantastic family dogs.
+They are slower to mature than some other breeds – mental maturity can take up to three years!

 To be completely truthful, these sunshine dogs stay young at heart for the majority of their lives, making them very popular with kids.
 They love to play fetch (their retrieving nature!) and exercise in general - they are an active breed of dog.